+10 2.4.1 The model: Continuum
-- 17 2.4.1 The model: Continuum - 18 The hydrological model used in this study is Continuum (Silvestro et al. 2013), a distributed - and continuous model that relies on a space-filling approach and uses a robust way for the - 20 identification of the drainage network components (Giannoni et al., 2005).
-Though all the - 21 main hydrological processes are mathematically described in a distributed way, Continuum - 22 was designed to be a trade-off between complex physically-based models (which describe the - 23 physical phenomena with a high detail, often introducing complex parameterization) and - 24 models with a empirical approach (easy to implement but not accurate enough).
-The basin or - domain of interest is represented through a regular grid, derived by a Digital Elevation Model

-- 1 (DEM) while the flow directions are defined with an algorithm that calculates the maximum - 2 slope using the DEM.
-An algorithm classifies each cell of the drainage network as hillslope or - 3 channel flow depending on the main flow regime; a morphologic filter is defined by the - 4 expression $AS^k = C$ where A is the drainage area upstream of each cell $[L^2]$, S is the local - 5 slope [-], k and C are constants related to the geomorphology of the catchment (Giannoni et - 6 al., 2000) and it is used to determine whether a cell is a hillslope or a channel.
-The surface - 7 flow scheme treats differently channel and hillslope flows: the overland flow (hillslopes) is - 8 described by a linear reservoir schematization, while an approach derived by kinematic wave - 9 (Wooding, 1965; Todini and Ciarapica, 2001) models the channel flow. - 10 Subsurface flows and infiltration are modeled through an adaptation of the Horton equations - 11 (Bauer, 1974; Disikin and Nazimov, 1997) that accounts for soil moisture evolution even in - 12 conditions of intermittent and low-intensity rainfall as in Gabellani et al. (2008).
-Curve - Number maps are used to estimate some of the subsurface flow parameters (Gabellani et al., - 14 2008). - 15 Interception of vegetation is schematized with a reservoir that has a retention capacity S{ν} - estimated by static informative layers of vegetation type or Leaf Area Index data; the flow in - deep soil and the water table evolution are modeled with a distributed linear reservoir - schematization and a simplified version of Darcy equation. - 19 The energy balance uses the "force restore equation" (Dickinson, 1988) that allows to - 20 explicitly model the soil surface temperature and to estimate the evapotranspiration from the - 21 latent heat flux (Silvestro et al., 2013). - 22 Snow melting and accumulation is simulated with simple equations forced with air - 23 temperature and solar radiation (Maidment, 1992) as in Silvestro et al. (2015). - 24 Continuum needs the following input variables: rainfall, air temperature, short-wave incoming - solar radiation, wind velocity, and relative humidity.
-When the ExpressHYDRO reanalysis
+11 The hydrological model used in this study is Continuum (Silvestro et al. 2013), a distributed and continuous model that relies on a space-filling approach and uses a robust way for the 12 13 identification of the drainage network components (Giannoni et al., 2005).
+Though all the main hydrological processes are mathematically described in a distributed way, Continuum 14 was designed to be a trade-off between complex physically-based models (which describe the 15 16 physical phenomena with a high detail, often introducing complex parameterization) and 17 models with a empirical approach (easy to implement but not accurate enough, Silvestro et al., 2015).
+The basin or domain of interest is represented through a regular grid, derived by a 18 19 Digital Elevation Model (DEM) while the flow directions are defined with an algorithm that calculates the maximum slope using the DEM.
+An algorithm classifies each cell of the 20 drainage network as hillslope or channel flow depending on the main flow regime; a 21 morphologic filter is defined by the expression $AS^{k} = C$ where A is the drainage area 22 upstream of each cell $[L^2]$, S is the local slope [-], k and C are constants related to the 23 24 geomorphology of the catchment (Giannoni et al., 2000) and it is used to determine whether a 25 cell is a hillslope or a channel.
+The surface flow scheme treats differently channel and hillslope flows: the overland flow (hillslopes) is described by a linear reservoir schematization, while an approach derived by kinematic wave (Wooding, 1965; Todini and Ciarapica, 2001) models the channel flow.

+Subsurface flows and infiltration are modeled through an adaptation of the Horton equations (Bauer, 1974; Disikin and Nazimov, 1997) that accounts for soil moisture evolution even in conditions of intermittent and low-intensity rainfall as in Gabellani et al. (2008).

+7 Interception of vegetation is schematized with a reservoir that has a retention capacity S_v 8 estimated by static informative layers of vegetation type or Leaf Area Index data; the flow in 9 deep soil and the water table evolution are modeled with a distributed linear reservoir 10 schematization and a simplified version of Darcy equation.

+11 The energy balance uses the "force restore equation" (Dickinson, 1988) that allows to 12 explicitly model the soil surface temperature and to estimate the evapotranspiration from the 13 latent heat flux (Silvestro et. al 2013).

+14 Snow melting and accumulation is simulated with simple equations forced with air 15 temperature and solar radiation (Maidment, 1992) as in Silvestro et al. (2015).